WeirauchLab/COSMO/README.md

 1. Download the [latest release tarball][targz] ([.zip][zip]) from GitLab,
    then unpack it into a local directory.
-2. Install NumPy and SciPy dependencies
+2. If necessary, install NumPy and SciPy dependencies.

+   **NB:** In most cluster environments, this step should not be necessary (if you want to verify, try running `python` at the console, then `import scipy` followed by `import numpy`&mdash;or just run the `example.sh` script and see what happens).

-    **...using a package manager**:
+    **Using a package manager**:

         # Debian-like OSes (incl.
 Ubuntu)
         sudo apt-get install python-numpy python-scipy